CrowdHailer/eyg-lang/NOTES.md

 ### Case

-- [ ] put meta data on the branch label and pattern so that they can be selected and updated
+- [x] put meta data on the branch label and pattern so that they can be selected and updated
-- [ ] have case statements collapse when note in focus
+- [x] have case statements collapse when note in focus
-- [ ] move right should open a case statement
+- [x] move right should open a case statement
-- [ ] move up and down between branches
+- [x] move up and down between branches
-- [ ] get element has BranchLabel and Branch Pattern
 - No need to have select the whole block of branches
 - 1 index case is zeroth branch
 - having branches as functions would be it possible to have a branch with a non function.
 Make invalid states unrepresentable